 “It’s a kind of self-perpetuating slavery,” muses the Doctor (the Trought, in playful form).
 He’s right, but it’s also a throwback to one of this era’s other themes, of whole races of people kept subordinate by being deliberately kept in ignorance.
 Think of the hapless colonists of The Macra Terror, or more recently the subterranean dupes of The Enemy of the World.
 I’ve written before about how this era of the show is often about threats to personal identity, but this theme is about the ability to enslave through manipulation rather than the threat of physical violence.

 But as is so often the case, the arrival of the Doctor is a catalyst.
 Hotheaded Thara (Gilbert Wynne) leads an attempt to vandalise the teaching machines.
 In 1968, students rioted against authority on the streets of Paris, so we can see the mirroring of real life events.
 But it’s not an analogy Holmes keeps up for long.
 In plot terms, the machines are needed to facilitate the Doctor and Zoe’s (Wendy Padbury) entry into the Dynatrope.
 They answer a few sums on the machines and are declared ‘high brains’ so are given access.

 In fact, our heroes’ brains are so high that they cause the reanimation of the Krotons themselves, creatures who get less impressive the further you get away from their heads (which are solid angular creations on broad metallic shoulders, which unfortunately give way to plastic tubing arms, which unfortunately give way to smooth shiny foot skirts).
 They emerge out of bubbling tanks, like some Hammer horror off a mad scientist’s bench top.
-Holmes penchant for the gothic gets an early workout here (Holmes will pull off a similar tanky reanimation a few stories later in Spearhead from Space).
+Holmes’ penchant for the gothic gets an early workout here (Holmes will pull off a similar tanky reanimation a few stories later in Spearhead from Space).
 When they speak, it’s with booming South African accents, which, as The Sontaran Experiment will tell you, is the go-to accent for strange and alien.
-We never get monsters which speak with French accents, mores the pity.
+We never get monsters which speak with French accents, more’s the pity.
 Or Swedish.
 Or Dutch.
 (But it may not be too late.
 The campaign starts here.)